| | | |

 Instructions

-1. Put softened butter & Margarine in a mixer and fluff up.
+1. Put softened unsalted butter & Margarine in an electric mixer until the butter mixture is fluffy.

 2. Next, add the sugar 1/2 cup at a time alternating with the eggs.